- Brooke Owens Fellow, Class of 2018

 Maddie Kothe is an Engineering Mechanics and Astronautics major at the University of Wisconsin-Madison.
 Her excitement for aerospace stems from the endless possibilities of learning and growing that space has to offer.
 Her desire to go to space and see Earth from a new perspective in order to improve the lives on Earth drives her to explore the aerospace industry.

 Maddie worked at Sierra Nevada Corporation (SNC) in Madison, WI as a co-op and a part-time intern for over 3 years.
-At SNC, she has had the chance to work on all stages of the design process.
-Her favorite experience was working on visual ranging cue lights that are currently installed on the Cygnus Resupply Mission to the ISS.
-Seeing pictures of something she worked so closely with, in space, instilled a feeling of accomplishment and connection to space that is irreplaceable.
+At SNC, she had the chance to work on all stages of the design process.
+Her favorite experience was working on visual ranging cue lights that are currently installed on the Cygnus Resupply Vehicle to the ISS.
+Seeing pictures of something she worked so closely with in space instilled a feeling of accomplishment and connection to space that is irreplaceable.